 Due to their evolution from desert-dwelling ancestors, domestic cats do not exhibit the same thirst drive as dogs.
 They must obtain the majority of their water from food.

 A mouse, for example, has roughly 70% water, compared to 78% water in canned food, which is what a cat may typically consume in the wild.
 Only 5% to 10% of dry food is usually water.

-If you always provide fresh water for your cat, you might observe that they seem to drink more while they are eating more dry food.
+If you always provide fresh water for your cat, you might observe that they seem to drink more while eating more dry food.

 Watch your cat closely for symptoms like sunken eyes, lethargy, and panting, as elderly and nursing cats may be more susceptible to dehydration than others.

 4. Provide A Sufficient Number of Litter Boxes